hmsmahata/hmsmahata.github.io/_pages/about.md

 Before joining the Computational Mathematics group, I was a postdoc under the mentorship of Prof. Neela Nataraj at the Indian Institute of Technology (IIT) Bombay, India.
 Before that, I was a PhD student under the supervision of Prof. Rajen Kumar Sinha at IIT Guwahati, India.

 My research interests lie broadly in both theory and numerical analysis of Partial Differential Equations (PDEs).
 PDEs: Fractional differential and fractional integro-differential equations; Mixed-dimensional problems.
 Theoretical study: Well-posedness (Existence, uniqueness, and stability results for the solutions).
-Numerical aspects: Convergence analysis of the discrete solutions (FEMs, CutFEMs).
+Numerical aspects: Convergence analysis of the discrete solutions (Standard and Nonstandard FEMs, CutFEMs).